This is a list of quotes about addiction, suffering, and hope that spoke to me – as an addictions professional – as well as on a human level.

 Great for group therapy.
 Includes laminated game cards, calling cards, chips, reproducible handouts, and instructions.
 (Wellness Reproductions & Publishing also offers bingo kits for coping skills, stress management, social skills for teens, and more.
 If you’re looking for something fancier, check out The Coping Game from Wellness Reproductions & Publishing for $59.95 on Amazon.)

-31. GIANTmicrobes Deluxe Brain with Plush Neurons and Neurotransmitters
+31. GIANTmicrobes Deluxe Brain with Plush Neurons & Neurotransmitters

 An adorable plush brain with neurons and neurotransmitters for illustrating how mental illnesses such as depression, anxiety, or ADHD disrupt mental functioning.